OLD-itdev161-fa2023/sherise-prusinski-p2/README.md

 1) to run back-end server : npm run back-end
 2) to run front-end client : npm run front-end

+OR

+to run both simulatneously : npm run dev

 <u>Screenshots</u>:

 1. <b> Register as a hew user</b>By clicking on the Register between Home and Login links at the right top corner of the screen <br>